Vaginal Exams are a part of pregnancy. Find out what they are used for, if they hurt, how it’s done, and what the numbers mean when you’re in labor.

 - Cervical exams are more painful when you are in early labor/not in labor than they are as you progress (because your pelvic floor relaxes as well as cervix moving forward making it easier to reach).

-I have a whole podcast on refusing cervical exams that you might find helpful:
+I have a whole podcast and a post on refusing cervical exams that you might find helpful:

 Jackie says